1. Can I get travel insurance after a breast cancer diagnosis?

 If you do have problems, this can be frustrating and make you feel that you are being penalised for something beyond your control.

-Be aware that your travel insurance will not cover you for any claim relating to your breast cancer and its treatment or any other pre-existing medical condition if you don’t inform the insurance company about it when you take out the policy.
+Be aware that your travel insurance will not cover you for any claim relating to your breast cancer and its treatment or any other pre-existing medical condition if you don’t inform the insurance company about it when you buy the policy.

-- Check the cost of travel insurance before booking your holiday in case the cost of the insurance premium means you are unable to take the particular trip you want.
+Check the cost of travel insurance before you book your holiday – the insurance premium may mean you are unable to take the particular trip you want.

-- It can be easier and less expensive to get travel insurance cover for some countries (for example European destinations) than for others (such as the USA and Caribbean).
+Some countries (such as European countries) are easier and cheaper to get cover for than others (such as the USA and Caribbean).

-- Give yourself plenty of time to get quotes for travel insurance as you may need to call a number of companies before you find suitable cover.
-Shop around as premiums and terms vary widely.
-You may find considerable differences in what some insurers are willing to cover you for in comparison to others.
+Shop around for quotes – premiums and terms vary widely.
+Allow plenty of time to get quotes as you may need to call a number of companies before you find suitable cover

-- You will need to give details of your medical history to get a quote.
-You’ll be asked questions about your cancer and any other medical conditions you may have.
+You will need to give details of your medical history (your cancer and other medical conditions) to get a quote.
 This is known as medical screening.
-This is necessary for the insurer to work out if they are able to offer you a policy, what will be covered and how much it will cost.
+The insurer will use this information to work out if they are able to offer you a policy, what will be covered and how much it will cost.

-- surgery – what type (for example mastectomy or wide local excision)?
+- surgery – what type did you have (for example mastectomy or wide local excision)?